layer-3/clearsync/contracts/solidity-style-guide.md

 ##### A. Avoid unnecessary version Pragma constraints

 While the main contracts we deploy should specify a single Solidity version, all supporting contracts and libraries should have as open a Pragma as possible.
-A good rule of thumb is to the next major version.
-For example
+A rule of thumb is to specify compatibility with the next major version.
+For example:

 ```solidity
 pragma solidity ^0.8.0;